-In Windows 10, lots of background activities happen to collect information regarding your location, typing behavior, account info, etc. These apps run unnecessarily on background And take unnecessary system resources, heat up your PC and reduce its overall performance.
-That’s why it’s better to disable background apps to speed up your Windows 10 and start them manually whenever you required.
+In Windows 10, lots of background activities happen to collect information regarding your location, typing behavior, account info, etc. These apps run unnecessarily in the background And take unnecessary system resources, heat up your PC, and reduce its overall performance.
+That’s why it’s better to disable background apps to speed up your Windows 10 and start them manually whenever you required them.
 This reduces resource usage and helps speed up your windows system performance.

 To Disable background-running apps on Windows 10